JimFowler/books/Books20/Tools/doc/operation.rst

 dialog box that allows one to select an existing file.
 The file name will be displayed in the window title bar.
 Files are opened either to check the entries in the file or to add additional entries to the file.
-The form will display the last entry.
+The form will display the first entry.
 Simply click the ``New Entry`` button to bring up a blank entry item to be filled in.
 Alternatively use the ``Next`` and ``Previous`` buttons under the ``Index`` number to step through the records in order verify the records have been properly entered.
-If a file has previously opened and records saved to it or if the current entry has been modified a dialog box will pop up asking if you wish to save the entry and the existing file before opening the new file
+If a file has been previously opened and records saved to it or if the current entry has been modified, a dialog box will pop up asking if you wish to save the entry and the existing file before opening the new file